friyad/xenograft-mobiles-client/README.md

 - Add A New Smartphone to the Inventory.
 - Delete existing smartphone.
-- Duplicate & Edit / Create Variant from an existing smartphone.
+- Duplicate & Edit / Create Variants from an existing smartphone.
 - Update Smartphone Details.
 - View the list of smartphones in the inventory.